 Hawaii is the only state in the USA where everyone is a minority.
 In addition to the original Hawaiians who sailed to Hawaii from the islands of Polynesia, the islands have attracted groups of people from around the world including Caucasians, Chinese, Japanese, Filipinos, Hispanic/Latinos and more.

 Many were brought to the islands to work on the sugar and pineapple plantations that once were prevalent on every major island.
 Each of these various immigrant groups brought with them their own unique cultures.
 Today, Hawaii is truly a melting pot of all of these cultures.
-Almost 25% of island residents claim ancestry of two or more races.
+Almost 25 percent of island residents claim ancestry of two or more races.

 04 of 10